joseAf28/PlasmaCDAE/README.md

 - **Incorporating Annealing Noise Schedule**

-  To improve convergence, the system employs an annealing noise schedule that adapts the noise variance σkσk over the iterations.
+  To improve convergence, the system employs an annealing noise schedule that adapts the noise variance $σ_k$ over the iterations.
 The update rule, which now explicitly accounts for the noise level, is given by:

   $$
   y^{(k+1)} = y^{(k)} + \eta \left( g_{\phi}(y^{(k)}; x; \sigma_k) - y^{(k)}\right)
   $$

-  where the $\sigma_k$ is the noise variance, Initially set to a relatively high value, the noise variance is gradually decreases with the iteractions.
+  where the $\sigma_k$ is the noise variance.
+Initially set to a relatively high value, the noise variance is gradually decreases with the iteractions.
 This approach helps the model correct large deviations in the early stages and fine-tune the estimate in later iterations.

-  This approach works as an adaptive correction method: higher noise levels assist in navigating larger errors by providing broader corrective signals, whereas lower noise levels enable precise adjustments as the solution nears equilibrium.
+Moreover, it works as an adaptive correction method: higher noise levels assist in navigating larger errors by providing broader corrective signals, whereas lower noise levels enable precise adjustments as the solution nears equilibrium.

 - **Convergence Criterion**